PanosEko/devtrack-frontend/README.md

 # DevTrack Frontend
 The DevTrack Frontend repository contains the frontend code for the DevTrack web application.
-It is built using React, Next.js, Tailwind CSS, Zustand, and other relevant technologies, all written in TypeScript.
+It is built using React, Next.js, Tailwind CSS and written in TypeScript.
 The frontend is responsible for displaying the page content, handling user interactions, and making requests to the authentication and resource servers.

 ![image](https://github.com/PanosEko/devtrack-frontend/assets/93736094/3bfc6d6a-f8f0-42de-986f-da31e4fc5e15)